Anointing of the Sick

 The Sacrament of Reconciliation and the Sacrament of Anointing of the Sick make up the Sacraments of Healing.
 God’s design is intended that all people be saved by Christ’s self-sacrificial love.
 Through the Holy Spirit, we have the Sacraments of Healing to restore us to physical and spiritual health.

 The Sacrament of the Anointing of the Sick is offered to those who are suffering from any illness, and or old age.
 Any Baptized person who is seriously or chronically ill or in danger of death from a surgery or advanced age may receive this Sacrament.
-There are many passed ideas about who can receive the Anointing of the Sick.
-After Vatican II, there were a few changes that cleared up the understandings of the Sacrament for all.

 To quote the Catechism;